 - The CCTV Scheme will be registered with the Information Commissioner under the terms of the Data Protection Act 2018 and will seek to comply with the requirements of the Data Protection Act and the Commissioner's Code of Practice, as well as the Surveillance Camera Codes of Practice 2013 & 2019 published by the Home Office. - Flitwick Town Council will treat as data all CCTV recordings and relevant information. - Cameras will be used to monitor activities within the Council and its recreation grounds in line with the objectives of the scheme. - Static cameras are set as to not focus on private homes, gardens and other areas of private property. - Unless an immediate response to events is required, staff must not direct cameras at an individual, their property or a specific group of individuals, without an authorisation being obtained in writing for directed surveillance to take place, as set out in the Regulation of Investigatory Power Act 2000. - Materials or knowledge secured as a result of CCTV will not be released to the media, or used for any commercial purpose, or for the purpose of entertainment.
-Recordings will only be released under the written authority from the Police, or in respect of a subject access request. - The planning and design have endeavoured to ensure that the scheme will give maximum effectiveness and efficiency.
-It is not possible, however, to guarantee that the system will cover or detect every single incident taking place in the areas of coverage.
+Recordings will only be released under the written authority from the Police, or in respect of a subject access request.

-• Warning signs, as required by the Code of Practice of the Information Commissioner will be placed at all access routes to areas covered by the Council's CCTV.
+- The planning and design have endeavoured to ensure that the scheme will give maximum effectiveness and efficiency. - Warning signs, as required by the Code of Practice of the Information Commissioner will be placed at all access routes to areas covered by the Council's CCTV.